Want to hear a dirty secret?

 The math sounds complicated, but it was designed with you in mind.
 You see, the CCC does the math for you.

-This way, if you read an RV sticker that says, “880 lbs Cargo Carrying Capacity,” you can trust that you can safely add 880 lbs of your own belongings.
-You don’t have to subtract the weights of “hidden” operating items like freshwater and propane.
+This way, if you read an RV sticker that says, “880 lbs Cargo Carrying Capacity,” you can trust that you can safely add 880 lbs of your own belongings (minus water).
+You don’t have to subtract the weights of “hidden” operating items like propane.